-The first 350 registered runners will receive a Race Mug with a 2017 Hotshot Half race logo printed on it.
+The first 350 registered runners will receive a gift to be announced.

 Supporting the Runners!
 We know a lot of runners are bringing friends and family to come support.
 There are 3 aid stations, not including the start/finish line, where people can come watch and support.

 BRING YOUR COWBELLS!!!!!

 Bathrooms!
 Always an area of concern for runners before a race.
 There are two Forest Service restrooms on Vista Point Rd on the left hand side.
 At the Hotshot Workcenter we are providing 10 portable restrooms.
 Close to the Dark Day day-use parking lot there will be two Forest Service restrooms and two more at the Dark Day boat ramp.
 We will place 1 portable restroom at the 7 ball/8 ball Aid Station and the final two will be at the Schoolhouse campground.

 Camping!
 For those who are coming from far away or who want to make a weekend of it.
 As mentioned in the accommodations page of the website, there are hotels available in town.
 However, the Schoolhouse and Hornswoggle Campgrounds will be available exclusively to interested parties affiliated with the Hotshot Half, free of charge.
 First Come, First Serve.
 At the main campground in Hornswoggle there will be horse shoes, corn-hole boards (feel free to bring your own set-up as well), and lights set-up for a night of hanging out and fun!
 Supply your own food or plan on eating at Burgee Daves in Camptonville!